 Free and confidential information, advice, counselling, support and advocacy for children and young people in Southampton and Hampshire.

 Hampshire Youth Access (HYA)

-New service increasing access to support around emotional wellbeing and mental health issues or children and young people across Hampshire, including face to face counselling for 11-17 year olds.
+New service increasing access to support for emotional well-being and mental health issues or children and young people across Hampshire, including face to face counselling for 11-17-year-olds.

-Information about young people’s mental health and wellbeing, including online contact form.
+Information about young people’s mental health and well-being, including an online contact form.

 Free online support and counselling for young people.
 (Mon-Fri:12pm-10pm; Sat-Sun: 6pm-10pm)

 Lots of free resources about emotional literacy, social skills and behaviour management.